How Accounting and Tax Services Actually Give You Your Life Back

 Let’s address the elephant in the room.

 • “Isn’t this too expensive for my small/solo business?”
-Many firms now offer scalable services specifically for solopreneurs and micro-businesses.
-The cost is often less than you think, especially when weighed against the value and time saved.
+Many firms now offer scalable services specifically targeting solopreneurs and micro-businesses.
+The cost is often lower than you expect, especially when weighed against the time saved and value gained.

 • “I’m embarrassed by the state of my books.”
-Trust me, we’ve seen it all.
-A good service won’t judge; they’ll be thrilled to help you dig out and get organized.
-It’s a fresh start.
+Believe me, we have seen everything.
+A good service will not judge you; they will be happy to assist you in digging out and organizing.
+It is a fresh start.

 • “What if I get audited?”
 This is a HUGE value.
-Having a professional who prepared your returns represent you in case of an audit is a massive relief.
+The massive relief that a professional who prepared your returns and will represent you in the case of an audit brings cannot be overstated.
 They know the process and the language.

 • “When is the right time to hire one?”
 Yesterday.
-But seriously, the best time is now.
-The longer you wait, the bigger the mess to clean up and the more strategic opportunities you might have missed.
+But seriously, now is the best time.
+The longer you postpone it, the bigger your mess becomes, and the more strategic opportunities you might have missed.

 Your Action Plan: Making the Move